 Cracks happen.
 I’ve never understood why people have an issue with their cheesecakes cracking.
 I don’t find it a problem at all, in fact I think it looks tempting.
 In any event it’s super easy to cover the crack with any number of topping ideas, see below for a list of suggestions.

-- You can serve this lemon cheesecake plain, just slice and serve.
+You can serve this lemon cheesecake plain, just slice and serve.
 No apologies necessary, it’s fabulous, and honestly, it’s my favorite way to serve it.
 But cheesecake lends itself to all kinds of delicious toppings, and toppings are a bonus if yours happened to come out of the oven with a little crack!

-- You can top it with a simple sour cream or yogurt layer, just thin down sour cream or full fat yogurt with a little cream and spread it out evenly.
+- You can top it with a simple sour cream layer, just thin down sour cream with a little milk or cream and spread it out evenly.
 You can also just add a dollop of whipped cream or whipped yogurt to each slice.

 - Spread a layer of lemon curd over the top.

 - Cook down berries with a little sugar to make a sauce to spoon over each slice as you serve.
 Frozen berries will work, and wild blueberries are an amazing choice.
 I love it with my super quick fresh raspberry sauce or my fresh cherry dessert sauce.

 “Sue – With this one recipe, I am officially a baking hero with my family and it’s all because of you, my HERO!
 This is the fifth lemon cheesecake I’ve been requested to make and no one can get enough.
-Amazing!
-I have never made a cheesecake in my life… yet I I followed your recipe and all your tips (really good ones BTW). and voila!
-Instant Baking Hero!
-Thank you!
-No cracking and they all tasted heavenly.
-I am making your Cherry Sauce for this one.
-Thanks for all your wonderful recipes and for making me look sooo good!” ~ Margie
+Amazing! ” ~Margie

 - fresh berries